electr0sheep/MalAware/README.md

 # MalAware
 App for Software Engineering

-##How download and use the project files
+##How to download and use the project files
 Download the repo and open/run it using [Android Studio](http://developer.android.com/tools)

 ##How to play the game